melikaf/TranspotableModels/README.md

     - List of predicted conditional probabilities with OD model.
     - Number of instances where D model fails to predict a valid number (predicted conditional probability is greater than 1).
     - Total number of instances in this experiments.
 (Usually it is number of input features * number of samples).

+- calc_loss: Calculate average log loss for all the given models.
+  - Inputes:
+    - List of true labels in the target populations.
+    - List of predicted conditional probabilities with CP model.
+    - List of predicted conditional probabilities with D model.
+    - List of predicted conditional probabilities with OD model.
+  - Outputs:
+    - Average Log Loss of CP model.
+    - Average Log Loss of D model.
+    - Average Log Loss of OD model.

+- loss: Calculate average log loss for sophisticated models (XGB and LR based models.)
+  - Inputes:
+    - List of true labels in the target populations.
+    - List of predicted conditional probabilities with the sophisticated model.
+  - Outputs:
+    - Average Log Loss of the given prediction.
+    - Number of Errors in predicting log loss.
+(Samples with prediction 0 or 1.)

+  - Outputs: